Zimbra-Community/pgp-zimlet/README.md

 - Linux: Google Chrome, Chromium, Firefox, Iceweasel
 - OSX: Safari

-This Zimlet is developed for and tested with Zimbra version 8.5 and above.
+This Zimlet ONLY WORKS with Zimbra version 8.5 and above.

 If you are looking for a version that works with Zimbra 8.0 go here: https://github.com/barrydegraaff/pgp-zimlet/tree/1.2.2